chayanbain4/notes-api/README.md

-complete README.md file for your project.
+complete README.md file for my project.

 🚀 Notes API Backend
 This is a complete and secure RESTful API for a multi-user notes application.
 It was built as a solution to a developer assignment, demonstrating a modern backend stack with Node.js, Express, TypeScript, and Drizzle ORM.